mboljen/backslide/README.md

 ```

 The default `PREFIX` is set to `/usr/local`.
 In order to successfully complete the installation, you need to have write permissions for the installation location.

-# EXIT STATUS

-0
-: Successful operation

-1
-: Command line interface error

-2
-: Options **-r** and **-l** are mutually exclusive

-3
-: No images found

-4
-: Failed to resolve PID of desktop environment, user probably not logged in

-5
-: Failed to auto-determine desktop environment

-6
-: Unknown desktop environment

 # CONTRIBUTION